Discover our special trees

 In spring orange–brown buds cluster on twigs, which burst into leaf in mid-May producing bunches of shortish leaves with 4-5 deep lobes and smooth edges.
 In autumn acorns are borne on lengthy stalks within cupules (the cup-shaped base of the acorn).
 As it ripens, the green acorn becomes brown, loosens from the cupule and falls to the canopy below.
 Interesting fact: acorns are not produced until the tree is at least 40 years old.

-From the oaks carry on along the main track, crossing a farm track and then walking up a small slope.
+From the oaks carry on along the main path, crossing a farm track and then walking up a small slope.
 At the top you will see the large holly bushes.
 An evergreen tree that can live to 300 years, holly provides dense cover and good nesting sites for birds.
 Its deep, dry leaf litter can also be used for hibernation by hedgehogs and other small mammals.
-This is point five on our trail.

 Common holly (Ilex aquifolium)